erlef/oidcc/README.md

 ### Login Users
 It is highly encouraged to implement the oidcc_client behaviour.
+The oidcc_client behaviour expect two methods in your module:
+ - login_succeeded/1 : Called when the login succeeded with the Token received
+ - login_failed/2 : Called when the login failed with Error and Description

 List of web-server modules that support the oidcc_client behaviour:
  * [oidcc_cowboy](https://github.com/indigo-dc/oidcc_cowboy) for cowboy